 - 20. Direct staff costs must relate to managing, administering, or delivering of your project. - 21.
 The direct costs of staff in public administrations undertaking activities to discharge their core statutory responsibilities and functions are not eligible for ERDF support. - 22.
 Direct staff costs are eligible only to the extent that they relate to activities which you would not carry out if the project was not undertaken. - 23.
 Staff must be remunerated in accordance with your established pay, grading and related HR terms and conditions.
 If you are a newly established organisation, e.g. set up purely to implement the EU project, then you must follow the principle of value for money when setting pay rates, particularly in relation to only paying reasonable market rates necessary to attract the candidates with the required skill set needed for the EU project tasks.
 In all cases, the remuneration paid to staff should not be significantly more than prevailing market rates for the nature of the work to be performed. - 24.
-Costs can include the gross employment costs: salaries, employers' national insurance contributions, employers' pension contributions, non-consolidated pay awards, and other costs directly linked to the salary payments in line with the employers usual employment policies that respect equal treatment of all personnel.
+Costs can include the gross employment costs: salaries, employers' national insurance contributions (inclusive of the health and social care levy, as noted at section 8.2 only applicable for Welsh beneficiaries/ partners) employers' pension contributions, non-consolidated pay awards, and other costs directly linked to the salary payments in line with employers usual employment policies that respect equal treatment of all personnel.
 Welsh lead/ joint beneficiaries - where your organisation is eligible to claim Employment Allowance you must account for this within any claims you submit to WEFO for receipt of structural fund support.
 You will also need to have a robust mechanism in place to record the amount of employment allowance received in order to demonstrate that the de-minimis threshold of €200,000 over three fiscal years is not exceeded/ breached.
 WEFO will not contribute towards any amount received as Employment Allowance.